buzzbangorg/bsbang-crawler-ng/README.md

 **Step 3: Install MongoDB if necessary**

-You may follow this [blog](https://hevodata.com/blog/install-mongodb-on-ubuntu/) to install MongoDB on your system.
+Install MongoDB on your system.

 Setup the MongoDB server using MongoDBServer settings in the conf/settings.ini file.

 Start and check if the MongoDB server is up using the following commands in another terminal -
 ```
 service mongodb start